rks101/eglinux/README.md

 Ever wondered about learning and extracting data from PDF files, scanned documents (with or without OCR), word processors, spreadsheets, or presentations!

-TODO: application for data extraction from PDF documents, e.g. newspaper, books.
+TODO: Data extraction from PDF documents, e.g. newspaper, books.

 ----

-## Debugging
+## Debugging and Troubleshooting

+All topics discussed above help in building debugging and troubleshooting skills while getting help on the system itself.

 For debugging issues, the following can help with processes and system resources.